-The pilot may do more than one attack run to bomb the target although the pilot should always try to drop all bombs in one run.
-When the pilot has finished the attack he should switch the master arm to a safe position as soon as possible.
+The pilot may should always try to drop all bombs in one run.
+When the pilot has finished the attack he will most likely switch the master mode to A-A to be prepared for enemy fighters.

-3.3.8 Nonvisual attack
+3.3.9 Nonvisual attack